 - It is a great addition to other healthy recipes such as smoothies, coffee, tea, soups and oatmeal

 Be careful when buying raw milk.
-Many states have made it illegal because people believe it increases the chances of food poisoning.
+Although raw milk is one of the most nutrient dense foods for elderly people, many states have made it illegal because people believe it increases the chances of food poisoning.
 Here is a map from the CDC showing the legal status and number of recent outbreaks by state: